tpelcm/ansible-magweg/roles/external/onknows.sonarqube/README.md

 ## Author Information

-This role was created in 2014 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This role was created in 2019 by [Onno van der Straaten](https://www.onknows.com/) as a fork of the sonar role created in in 2014 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).